sandesh136/sandesh136/README.md

 I focus on actionable insights, automation, and delivering measurable impact at scale.

 ### About Me
-🎯 Senior Data Scientist & AI Consultant with 6+ years of experience, building and deploying smart AI systems for enterprises.
+- 🎯 Senior Data Scientist & AI Consultant with 6+ years of experience, building and deploying smart AI systems for enterprises.
-🎓 Alumnus of Indian Institute of Technology, Roorkee & Indian Institute of Management, Calcutta 🔭 Passionate about Generative AI, MLOps, and designing intelligent, scalable data systems.
+- 🎓 Alumnus of Indian Institute of Technology, Roorkee & Indian Institute of Management, Calcutta.
+- 🔭 Passionate about Generative AI, MLOps, and designing intelligent, scalable data systems.
-🌱 Open to collaboration and new ideas in AI, data science, and machine learning workflows.
+- 🌱 Open to collaboration and new ideas in AI, data science, and machine learning workflows.

 ### What I work on